Clarkson-Applied-Data-Science/IA626_FinalProject_venkatb_pammics/README.md

 focuses on enriching each article with high-level conceptual keywords.
 This is done using a locally hosted Large Language Model (LLM) running through **Ollama**, specifically the `mistral:instruct` model.

+Other Ollama models such as deepseek-coder were tested early in the project but not used because they did not consistently generate valid JSON or high-level conceptual tags required for automated processing. deepseek-coder tended to produce code-like outputs, add explanations, or ignore the strict formatting rules needed for database ingestion.
+Larger models (e.g., Mixtral, Llama3-70B) were also avoided due to slower performance and no meaningful accuracy improvement for our workflow.
+So we proceeded to use mistral:instruct as our ollama model

 For this project, **keyword generation was intentionally performed only on a selected subset of scraped articles**.
 The purpose was to validate the workflow, test prompt design,